Are you running in the summer? Knowing about hydration for running in hot weather can help keep you hydrated, fueled, and improve your performance.

 Dairy products (looking at you, chocolate milk) are great post-workout options with sufficient carbohydrates, protein and electrolytes.

-Bread, soup and a couple of scrambled eggs will also give you some sodium.
+Bread, soup and a couple of scrambled eggs will also give you some sodium, if you prefer real foods.

-Bananas, potatoes and avocados are great sources of potassium.
-Post workout electrolytes can make a big difference.
+Bananas, potatoes and avocados are great sources of potassium, which are necessary, as electrolytes after running can make a big difference with rehydration.

 How to Moniter Summer Hyration